-- (1) No business may be conducted at a Board of Governance meeting unless a quorum is present. - (2) The quorum for a Board of Governance meeting is the presence (in person or as allowed under rule 62) of a majority of the Board of Governance members holding office. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a Board of Governance meeting- - (a) in the case of a special meeting-the meeting lapses; - (b) in any other case-the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 59.
+- (2) The quorum for a Board of Governance meeting is the presence (in person or as allowed under rule 63) of a majority of the Board of Governance members holding office. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a Board of Governance meeting- - (a) in the case of a special meeting-the meeting lapses; - (b) in any other case-the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 60.